justinmeiners/efficient-programming-with-components/04_instrumented.md

     It will take the implementers of the standard library another 15 years to catch up.

+[^old-heap-algorithm]: It was a correct solution in 1993.
+Computers changed.
+    The algorithms which worked perfectly wonderfully in 1993, still work in the books.
+    But they don't work in the computer.

+[^partial-complete-sort]: Alex: If you can sort a little bit, you can sort everything.
+    Set the second argument to be the same as the third:
+    `std::partial_sort(first, last, last)`.

 **Exercise**: With `instrumented`, compare the number of operations between these three kinds of sort[^implementations].